Agree with our rating?

 Coinbase is not partnered with an acquiring bank and is headquartered at 548 Market St, San Francisco, California 94104.
 Brian Armstrong is the CEO of Coinbase.

-- Costs & Contract: Coinbase offers month-to-month service and does not charge any early termination fees.
+- Costs & Contract: Offers month-to-month service and does not…

-- Complaints & Service: Coinbase has received more than 30 public complaints.
+- Complaints & Service: Has received more than…

-- BBB Rating: Coinbase has an “F” rating with the Better Business Bureau and has received 1,269 complaints in the past three years.
+- BBB Rating: Has an “F” rating with the Better Business Bureau and has received…

-- Sales & Marketing: Coinbase does not appear to hire independent sales representatives and has not received any complaints about its sales practices.
+- Sales & Marketing: Does not appear to hire independent sales representatives and has not…

 Total Online Complaints